Getting Started

 1. Use the [**Login**](https://login.burla.dev) button on this website to get to your new cluster dashboard.

-2. Hit the **⏻ Start** button in the dashboard to turn the cluster on.\
+2. Hit the **⏻ Start** button to turn the cluster on.\

 By default this starts one 4-CPU node.
-If inactive for >5 minutes this node will shut itself off.
+If inactive for >10 minutes this node will shut itself off.\

-3. While booting, run `burla login` to connect your local machine to your cluster.
+3. While booting, run `burla login` to connect your local computer to your cluster.

 4. Run the example below!